micro-nova/AmpliPi/docs/SETUP.md

-# ethaudio-rpi-controller
+# AmpliPi Setup
-Implementation of the EthAudio Controller on the Raspberry Pi
+Implementation of the AmpliPi Controller on the Raspberry Pi
 ## Configuration (Compute Module)
 Download Raspberry Pi OS from [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/) we are currently using the "Raspberry Pi OS (32-bit) with desktop and recommended software"
 Follow steps on [rpi](https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md) to flash the eMMC on the device